-As at 31 December 2013, the Group assessed the recoverable amount of goodwill and determined that the recoverable amount is more than the carrying amount.
+As at 30 September 2014, the Group assessed the recoverable amount of goodwill and determined that the recoverable amount is more than the carrying amount.

-The recoverable amount of the investment in WTL was assessed by reference to the value in use calculation which uses cash flow projections based on financial forecasts covering a five year period and an annual discount rate of 19.5%.
-Cash flow projections beyond the five year period have been extrapolated using a steady annual growth rate of 3% which is the projected long term average growth rate for the business.
-Management believes that the value in use calculation is highly sensitive to the cash flow projections and the cost of capital.
-An increase in the cost of capital to 23% would have resulted in an impairment loss at 30 June 2014 of RO 1.68 million assuming all other variables remain constant.
+The recoverable amount of the investment in WTL was assessed by reference to the discounted cash flow projections based on financial forecasts covering a five year period and an annual discount rate of 25.06% (2013: 19.5%).
+The financial forecasts covers certain recent strategic initiatives adopted by WTL, which are expected to significantly improve the financial performance and position of WTL.
+Cash flow projections beyond the five year period have been extrapolated using a steady annual growth rate of 4% which is the projected long term average growth rate for the business.
+Management believes that the calculation is highly sensitive to the cash flow projections and the cost of capital.
+An increase in the cost of capital to 27% would have resulted in an impairment loss at 30 September 2014 of RO 3.7 million assuming all other variables remain constant.